dplanitzer/Serena/Commands/shell/README.md

 ### Escape Sequences

-An escape sequence is a special sequence of characters that trigger some predetermined function.
-Such a sequence may only appear inside of a double quoted string.
-Most of the supported escape sequences are based on the same sequences supported in ANSI C. However, additional sequences are supported.
+An escape sequence is a special sequence of characters that triggers some predetermined function and they are only recognized inside of a double quoted string.
+Escape sequences are based on the same sequences supported in ANSI C plus some additional sequences.
 The supported sequences are:

 * \\a Plays the bell sound
 * \\b Inserts a backspace character